iSpeak Now Chief Executive Officer

-Annetta Watkins-Foard is the President of the iSpeak Now Board of Directors, She is a native Charlottean and is currently a Program Coordinator for Community Building Initiative.
+Annetta Watkins-Foard is the past President of the iSpeak Now Board of Directors and the Chair of the iSpeak Now Advisory Committee, She is a native Charlottean and is currently a Program Coordinator for Community Building Initiative.
 As an employee of CBI, Annetta works to implement a Leaders Under 40 Leadership program, (LU40), for rising leaders in the Charlotte community.
 Annetta has also implemented a series of historical and interactive bus tours of the Charlotte-Mecklenburg community especially in the West End Corridor and Charlotte’s east side.
 Annetta is very active in the community.
 For the past 15 years she has served as an effective and successful political Campaign Manager for various local politicians.
 She also serves on the Board of Directors of Loaves & Fishes.
 Annetta became involved in iSpeak Now based on her love for the community and developing a new generation of young leaders.